braintree/heckler/TESTING.md

           - "@your_collaborators_username"
         ```

-    5. Use the [`make_repo`][] script to init your test repo and create some
+    5. Use the [`make_repo`](/make-repo) script to init your test repo and
-        commits and release tags.
+        create some commits and release tags.

         ```sh
         ./make-repo -u <existing sample github url>
         ```

-3. Start the docker containers:
+3. Build the binaries:

+    ```sh
+    make docker-build
+    ```

+4. Run the integration tests!

+    1. Open a new, fresh tmux window
+    2. Run the `integration-test` make target.

+        ```sh
+        cd docker-compose
+        make integration-test
+        ```

+If you want to know manually start the docker containers for that these tests
+use:

     1. Start our docker-compose setup, which creates a container that
         represents the management host (it'll run `hecklerd`), plus three